 Once fry have left their spawning habitat to begin their outmigration, juvenile salmon are known to have low survival during low-outflow years (Michel et al. 2015).
 This may be due to a combination of factors, including poor connectivity between patches of suitable habitat due to low flows, a decrease in suitable habitat patches, increased pathogens, and an increase in predation.
-Salmon spend more time rearing in the upper watershed in low-flow years, so that salmon populations are subject to higher mortality during river residence and smaller proportions of young-of-the year make it to the Delta.
+Salmon spend more time rearing in the upper water shed in low-flow years, so that salmon populations are subject to higher mortality during river residence and smaller proportions of young-of-the year make it to the Delta.
 Due to delayed timing of Delta entry, outmigrants that survive to the Delta experience lower Delta outflows, warmer water, and clearer water.
 These conditions are associated with longer migration time, higher predator activity, and higher juvenile salmon metabolic stress, culminating in elevated salmon vulnerability to predation and pathogens.
 Reduced outflows also influence salmon migration routing, causing higher risk of salmon migration into the Central and South Delta where survival rates are known to be low relative to Steamboat Slough and the mainstem Sacramento River (Singer et al. 2020).
-Although greater numbers may be entrained into the South Delta, there are several reasons why this would not lead to increased entrainment at the pumping facilities: overall reduced numbers of salmon surviving to enter the Delta, high mortality along channels leading to the South Delta pumping facilities, and reduced pumping rates.
+Although greater numbers may be entrained into the South Delta where survival rate will be lower, we do not expect increased entrainment into pumping facilities due to overall reduced numbers of salmon surviving to enter the Delta, high mortality along channels leading to the South Delta pumping facilities, and reduced pumping rates.

 The TUCP is unlikely to affect juvenile salmon in the Delta because it the action will be in effect during a time of year when few, if any, juvenile salmon will be migrating through the Delta.
 Modeling conducted for the TUCP biological review showed a very small decrease in Delta survival and very small increase in south-Delta routing, but the 0-2% difference predicted by these models is unlikely to be detectable with monitoring.
 The upstream effects of operational changes made to accommodate the TUCP or as a result of a DRA are expected to provide a net benefit to salmonid species of concern relative to not taking the action.
-The Drought barrier will be installed through part of fall, so it is possible that early outmigrants (e.g. winter-run) could be present in the Delta during part of the same period.
+The Drought barrier will be installed through part of fall through the end of September, so it is possible that early outmigrants (e.g. winter-run) could be present in the Delta during part of the same period.
 However, numbers of Winter-Run and Spring-Run yearlings would be very small in the Delta during early season under very low flow conditions (del Rosario et al. 2013), and may not migrate as far downstream as the drought barrier.
 In general, effects of the drought barrier on juvenile salmon are not expected to be significant above the overall impact of the drought.